eaamankwah/deploy-diabetes-prediction-model-with-azureml/README.md

 'ensemble_weights': '[0.07142857142857142, 0.07142857142857142, 0.07142857142857142, 0.07142857142857142, 0.14285714285714285, 0.07142857142857142, 0.07142857142857142, 0.07142857142857142, 0.07142857142857142, 0.07142857142857142, 0.07142857142857142, 0.14285714285714285]'

-The screenshots below indicate detatils of the best selected model listed in Azure ML Studio:
+The two screenshots below indicate details of the best selected model and corresponding metrics such as accuracy, AUC_weighted, precision and recall as listed in Azure ML Studio :

 ![best model details ](https://github.com/eaamankwah/Deploy-Diabetes-model-with-AzureML/blob/main/screenshots/r4.png)